bthelen/php-buildpack-pipeline/README.md

   ```
 - Store that `.tar.gz` file in your S3 bucket.
 - Create a version file named php-71-version for the PHP 7.1.x source you wish to build and store that in your S3 bucket.
-- Create a version file named php-72-version for the PHP 7.2.x source you wish to build and store that in your S3 bucket.
 - Create a version file named php-73-version for the PHP 7.3.x source you wish to build and store that in your S3 bucket.

 ### Add your pipeline to your Concourse